Noor Inayat Khan: Early life

 Noor Inayat Khan was born on 1 January 1914, in Moscow.
 She was the eldest of four children.
 Her siblings were Vilayat Inayat Khan, an author and Sufi teacher; Hidayat Inayat Khan, a composer and Sufi teacher; and Khair-un-Nisa Inayat Khan.

 Her father, Inayat Khan, was born in Baroda, Bombay Presidency, and came from a family of Indian Muslims with hereditary nobles and classical musicians among both sides of his ancestors.
-His great-great-grandfather was the ruler of Mysore, Tipu Sultan.
-He lived in Europe as a musician and a teacher of Sufism.
-Her mother, Pirani Ameena Begum (born Ora Ray Baker), was an American from Albuquerque, New Mexico, who met Inayat Khan during his travels in the United States.
-Afterwards, Vilayat became head of the "Sufi Order of the West," later renamed the Sufi Order International, and now the Inayati Order.
+Inayat Khan's great-great-grandfather was Tipu Sultan the ruler of Mysore.
+Inayat Khan lived in Europe as a musician and a teacher of Sufism.
+Her mother, Pirani Ameena Begum (born Ora Ray Baker), was an American from Albuquerque, New Mexico, who had met Inayat Khan during his travels in the United States.
+Afterwards, Vilayat became head of the Sufi Order of the West, later the Sufi Order International, and now the Inayati Order.

-In 1914, shortly before the outbreak of the First World War, the family left Russia for London, and lived in Bloomsbury.
+In 1914, shortly before the outbreak of the First World War, the family left Russia for Britain, and lived in the Bloomsbury neighborhood of London.
 Noor attended nursery in Notting Hill.
 In 1920, the family moved to France, settling in Suresnes near Paris, in a house that was a gift from a benefactor of the Sufi movement.
 As a young girl, Noor was described as quiet, shy, sensitive, and dreamy.
-After the death of her father in 1927, 13-year-old Noor took on the responsibility for her grief-stricken mother of her younger siblings.
-She went on to study child psychology at the Sorbonne, as well as music at the Paris Conservatory under Nadia Boulanger, composing for both harp and piano.
+After the death of her father in 1927, 13-year-old Noor took on the responsibility for her younger siblings from her grief-stricken mother.
+She studied child psychology at the Sorbonne, and also music at the Paris Conservatory under Nadia Boulanger, composing for both harp and piano.

 As a young woman, Noor began a career as a writer, publishing her poetry and children's stories in English and French and becoming a regular contributor to children's magazines and French radio.
 In 1939, her book Twenty Jataka Tales, inspired by the Jataka tales of Buddhist tradition, was published in London by George G. Harrap and Co.

-After the outbreak of the Second World War, when France was invaded by German troops, the family fled to Bordeaux and then by sea to England, landing at Falmouth in Cornwall, on 22 June 1940.
+During the Second World War, when France was conquered by Nazi Germany, the family fled to Bordeaux and then by sea to Britain, landing at Falmouth, Cornwall, on 22 June 1940.
 Initially they stayed in Southampton, at the parental home of the philosopher Basil Mitchell.